 The MSc in Social Anthropology provides students with a strongly research-based Master’s degree.
 The programme combines deep subject knowledge with broadened perspectives and links with wider society.
 The MSc in Social Anthropology applies deep and broad perspectives to an understanding of social communities and culture as a coherent whole.
 The programme provides specialisation in the scholarly approach that is fundamental to students aiming to pursue PhD studies but which is also of considerable value for advanced work as a policy or operational officer in organisations and activities at different levels.
 Furthermore, the programme provides students with broadened theoretical perspectives, expanded knowledge of qualitative methodology, skills to adapt to a changing working life and the ability to contribute to development in society and working life.

-• knowledge and understanding in social anthropology, including both broad knowledge of the field and a considerable degree of specialised knowledge in certain areas of the field as well as specialised insight into current research and development work
+• Knowledge and understanding of social anthropology, including both broad knowledge of the field and a considerable degree of specialised knowledge of certain areas of the field as well as specialised insight into current research and development work

-• the skills required for participation in research and development work or autonomous employment in some other qualified capacity
+• The skills required for participation in research and development work or autonomous employment in some other qualified capacit

 Courses and numbers of credits: Social Anthropology: Theory and Method Course (15), Methods and Social Analysis or Methods for Research in the Social Sciences (15), Modern Classics (15), Ethnography in Social Science (15) or Field Work (7.5) and Evaluation Research – Theories and Methods (7.5), elective courses/study abroad/internship (30), Master’s thesis (30).